jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-bind.md

 ### ES6 Classes

-Unfortunately [React ES6 classes](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#es6-classes) do not autobind their methods like components created with the older `React.createClass` syntax.
+Unfortunately [React ES6 classes](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#es6-classes) do not autobind their methods like components created with the older `createReactClass` syntax.
 There are several approaches to binding methods for ES6 classes.
 A basic approach is to just manually bind the methods in the constructor:

 ```jsx
 class Foo extends React.Component {